Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 • Antiseptic wipes

-• Hydrogen peroxide (3% solution for induced vomiting – use only under veterinary guidance)
+• Hydrogen peroxide 3% solution — for induced vomiting only, and only under veterinary guidance

 • Instant cold packs